sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 You will only need a check-list with “issues” that you discovered during the review and that need to be fixed.
 I use high-tech tools called pen and paper.
 Believe it or not, but writing by hand is incredibly cool; writing together even more so.
 Remember: **more face-to-face, fewer tools.**

 #### 2. Code review is more mentoring than control
 Some seniors see code review as a means for controlling quality and preventing bad things from happening on production.
 Seniors become gatekeepers.
-This is often met with resistance and rebellion because control implies control implies lack of trust.
+This is often met with resistance and rebellion because control implies lack of trust.
 It also doesn't scale well as your team grows.

 When I meet a team that drowns in spaghetti but resists strict code review, I offer them mentorship via code review.
 Developers accept it with ease because mastery is [what motivates developers the most](/2020/03/26/developers-dont-need-ping-pong-tables/).